 This two storey structure, designed by 19th century master architect, Karl Friedrich Schinkel, contains one of the most recognisable works of celebrated Berlin sculptress, Käthe Kollwitz, and stands nestled in a grove of chestnut trees on the eastern side of the city’s famous Unter den Linden boulevard.
 A testament to the ideological fluctuations of 20th century Germany, the Neue Wache has taken many different forms since its construction in 1818.

 In stark contrast to its inception as a Prussian guard house – once emblematic of the military might of one of Europe’s most significant powers – it now stands as a memorial dedicated to the ‘Victims of War and Tyranny’.
 Fittingly not to German victims, or victims of German war or tyranny, but in the intentional ambiguity of its name, a memorial to all victims of all wars and tyranny.
-A monument that attracts thousands of tourists each year and perhaps stumble across this humble neoclassical structure on the city’s main historic boulevard and former Prussian via triumphalis.
+A monument that attracts thousands of tourists each year, who no doubt largely stumble across this humble Neoclassical structure on the city’s main historic boulevard and former Prussian via triumphalis, rather than are drawn to it by it reputation.
 But also visiting foreign digitaries, politicians, heads of state, and ambassadors – tasked as representatives of nations here to pay their respects.

 As Karl Friedrich Schinkel’s first major commission in Berlin, it is certainly fair to say that the Neue Wache lacks the grandeur of his later projects – such as the nearby Altes Museum and the Konzerthaus on Berlin’s Gendarmenmarkt.
 Although despite its more modest proportions, this building still bears all of the typical hallmarks of a Schinkel design.